 Macalester College (Minnesota)

 Macalester College is a private university that fosters positive change by giving importance to diversity and service.
-Macalester offers around 37 majors and several concentrations, including International Development and Human Rights and Humanitarian.
-Macalester offers equal opportunities for its applicants by providing different financial aids and student employment.
+Macalester offers around 37 majors and several concentrations, including International Development and Human Rights, and Humanitarian.
+Macalester offers equal opportunities for its applicants by providing different financial aid and student employment.